 Note: You may choose to run the QC analysis (Steps 1-3) without preparing the sequences for submission to GenBank.
 No one will look at your sequences or QC results, unless you ask us for assistance.
 If you are not doing the GenBank submission process, ignore the instructions for making a spreadsheet of annotation data.

 Please prepare your data in two files, a sequence file and a comma delimited(.csv) file containing sequence annotation data (see example files).
+If you are doing only the QC analysis, not GenBank deposit, you need only the sequence file.

 The Fasta format uses a "greater-than" sign (>) to indicate the start of each sequence record.
 The sequence name should follow this symbol.
 Sequence names should not contain any space characters; please use an underscore character (_) to denote a space.
 If prepared via word-processing software, sequence data should be saved in plain-text format (ASCII encoding).